U.S. Route 301 in Delaware: Tolls

 The US 301 toll road uses all-electronic tolling, where tolls are paid with E-ZPass or toll-by-plate, which uses automatic license plate recognition to take a photo of the vehicle's license plate and mail a bill to the vehicle owner.
 The road has a mainline toll gantry north of the Maryland state line and ramp toll gantries on the southbound exits and northbound entrances at the DE 299, DE 71, and Jamison Corner Road interchanges.
-The mainline toll gantry costs $4.00 using E-ZPass and $5.60 using toll-by-plate for passenger vehicles.
-The ramp toll gantries cost $1.00 using E-ZPass and $1.40 using toll-by-plate for passenger vehicles at the DE 299 interchange, $0.75 using E-ZPass and $1.05 using toll-by-plate for passenger vehicles at the DE 71 interchange, and $0.50 using E-ZPass and $0.70 using toll-by-plate for passenger vehicles at the Jamison Corner Road interchange.
+The mainline toll gantry costs $5.00 (E-ZPass, 2-axle vehicles; 7.00 using toll-by-plate).
+The ramp toll gantries cost $2.00, $1.75, and $1.50 at the DE 299/Levels Road, DE 71/Summit Bridge, and Jamison Corner Road interchanges respectively (E-ZPass, 2-axle vehicles; $2.80, $2.45, and $2.10 using toll-by-plate).

+The collection of the full toll at the State Line toll gantry provides a disincentive for travelers to access businesses along the bypassed route, as an additional toll is paid at the access ramp.